 - Have the courage to break the release plan when absolutely necessary.

 - Respect everyone’s perspective when choosing items and estimating scope.

 The key thing to remember for this step is to not overestimate or try to tackle a huge release in one go while balancing the need for timely releases — a principle of Agile development.
 Honing this skill is an art that improves with practice, so don’t be afraid to adjust your release plan and your sprint planning as you go.
 That’s what being Agile is all about.

 Agile release planning is the antidote to aimless development.
 You can give your stakeholders exactly what they want, without inconveniencing existing customers.

-With monday.com’s Agile planning template, you can easily break down your planned releases into tangible iterations.
+monday.com even has an Agile planning template where you can easily break down your Agile release plan into tangible iterations.